HIGISX/Care-Net/README.md

 This repository implements **Care-Net**, Coverage and Allocation with Reinforcement Learning for Human-Centric Elderly Facility Location Optimization.
 It combines a **CacheFormer-based encoder** with a **task-specific decoder** to learn facility layouts that jointly optimize **coverage performance** and **equity** given demand points and candidate facilities.
+🎉 Our paper has been accepted by Geo-Spatial Information Science!
+You can read it [here](xxxxx).
 ---

 ## 1. Overall Workflow